Cambian Dilston College – Update as of 3rd September

 - To support the safe return of students we need to be sure that we have a staffing cohort who are well and able to provide the requisite care for the students at college.

 - We will want to minimise the likelihood of infection within our schools / college, and aside from staff working, we want to minimise other college visitors and ONLY allow all people (staff, students and limited visitors) to the school who are well.

 In order for us to plan most effectively, we would ask you to support us with the following:

 - On 14th April you should confirm your intentions regarding the return of your child.

 We understand that you may well wish to keep your child home and continue to work with us remotely.
 We will provide support for those who may wish to do this.

 Once we have these numbers, we will be able to better assess whether we have sufficient, well staff to safely return your child to college.
 We are currently gathering staff information daily which helps us to understand this position and for the next seven days.
 If through illness, staffing level change and impact the ability to support the safe return of your child we will contact you immediately.

 - When considering whether to return your child, we ask that your child and your household MUST NOT have exhibited any symptoms of Covid 19 in the seven days before the potential return of your child.
 If over the holiday period your family have been in self-isolation these details and timings will be required to be shared.

-- On return to school, you be asked to complete a health declaration to confirm to the best of your knowledge that your child is fit and safe to return to school.
+- On return to college, you be asked to complete a health declaration to confirm to the best of your knowledge that your child is fit and safe to return to college.

 We hope this is a sensible and pragmatic approach to the current situation, we feel that this will allow us to continue to manage these exceptional circumstances effectively and safely.